The settlement

 Common mistakes at the settlement conference

-• Going without a lawyer — the other side may have one, and the negotiation dynamics are immediately lopsided.
+- Going without a lawyer — the other side may have one, and the negotiation dynamics are immediately lopsided.
+If you are the defendant, a Small Claims Court defence lawyer levels the table.

 The best settlements happen when both sides leave the room slightly unhappy — but relieved that the matter is resolved.